Handling Simple and Complex Estate Administration

 Being the executor of an estate is a solemn duty and privilege, and at the same time can be a burden that distracts from what’s most important during times of grief: family, memories and the mourning process.
 We provide complete services and help executors fulfill their duties in a compassionate way.

-At Makofsky & Associates, P.C., our estate and elder law attorneys will help you make the estate administration process as efficient, simple and hassle-free as possible.
-We have handled estate administration on Long Island and the New York metropolitan area for more than 22 years.
+At Makofsky Law Group, P.C., our estate and elder law attorneys will help you make the estate administration process as efficient, simple and hassle-free as possible.
+We have handled estate administration on Long Island and the New York metropolitan area since 1991.

 Estate Administration of Wills and Trusts in New York